mrcc87/ios-development-notes/README.md

 2 major differences
 1. Structs have no inheritance.
 2. Structs are value types and classes are reference types.
 Value types get copied.
 Arrays, Ints, Strings, Dictionaries are all Structs.
+Passing Structs arrown = copying them.

 Other differenes
 1. Structs get a free initializer which initializez all the variables.
 If you don't want the initializer to initialize everything you'll have to create your own.